-Although we have no relationship with this job site, it lists nearly 2,500 open jobs with major firms all over the US that can be filled today by Montanans working from their home.
+Although we have no relationship with this FlexJobs, it lists nearly 9,000 open jobs with major firms all over the US that can be filled today by Montanans working from their home.

 High-Tech Jobs Portal.
 The Montana High Tech Business Alliance has launched an online portal to connect job seekers with Montana companies looking to fill technology-based jobs.
 This will meet the needs of two groups: Montana high-tech companies looking for in-state talent, and job seekers who are looking to stay in Montana and still work in a high-tech field.
 Several jobs are already posted, and more continue to be posted regularly.
 Visit the portal here.

 Bozeman Technology Incubator.
 Since the success of RightNow, entrepreneurs from across the state have been reaching out asking for assistance.
 Questions run the gamut from “Should I raise venture capital?” to “How do I know if I am hiring the right person?” to “What marketing and sales strategies should I use?”
-Greg Gianforte completed hundreds of one-on-one mentoring sessions last year and continues to provide online advice to Montana entrepreneurs.
-In addition, he encourages other successful entrepreneurs across the state to volunteer some of their time to help the next generation of entrepreneurs succeed.
-To learn more, visit the Bozeman Technology Incubator today.
+Greg Gianforte has completed hundreds of one-on-one mentoring sessions, and he encourages other successful entrepreneurs across the state to volunteer some of their time to help the next generation of entrepreneurs succeed.
+To learn more, visit the Bozeman Technology Incubator, where Montana entrepreneurs can request a free copy of Greg’s book, Bootstrapping Your Business.
 If you have successfully launched a business, find someone you can mentor in your community.

+High School Teacher Training.
 We need to equip our high school teachers to prepare our young people for the high-tech jobs of the future.
-That is why the Gianforte’s funded the development of a summer program at MSU for Montana high school STEM (Science, Technology, Engineering, and Mathematics) teachers that will certify them on the delivery of the Joy and Beauty of Computing Course so that they can begin teaching computing in Montana high schools.
+That is why the Gianforte’s funded the development of a summer program at MSU for Montana high school STEM teachers that will certify them on the delivery of the Joy and Beauty of Computing Course, so they can begin teaching computing in Montana high schools.
+This training continues through a collaboration with Montana State University, University of Montana, Montana Tech, and Salish Kootenai College.
 Encourage your local schools to send teachers to this training and incorporate computer science in their curriculum.

+K-12 ACE Montana Scholarships.
 77% of Montana high school graduates are not proficient in reading, writing, math or science, leaving them unprepared for the high-wage jobs.
 The ACE (Alliance for Choice in Education) Scholarship program began in Colorado and has significantly increased high school graduation rates and academic performance among kids from low-income families.
-In 2012 the Gianforte Family Foundation introduced and initially funded ACE’s Montana program at $4.6M to give low-income Montana parents a choice in where they send their kids to school.
-Broad support has been received from across the state and this year, in the fourth year of operation in Montana, 750 K-12 students in Montana received scholarships of approximately $2,000 each to attend the school of their choice.
+In 2012 the Gianforte Family Foundation introduced and initially funded ACE’s Montana program to give low-income Montana parents a choice in where they send their kids to school.
+Broad support has been received from across the state and this year, in the eighth year of operation in Montana, over 900 K-12 students across 57 schools in Montana received scholarships of approximately $2,000 each to attend the school of their choice.
 Find out how to apply for a scholarship or support this work financially at www.acescholarships.org.